aditya280505/Credit-Risk-Intelligence-Platform/README.md

 # 📖 Overview

-This project is an **end-to-end Credit Risk Intelligence Platform** built using **Python, SQL, Machine Learning, SMOTE, SHAP, and Streamlit**.

-The platform analyzes historical loan data to identify patterns associated with loan defaults, evaluate multiple machine learning models, explain model predictions, and provide interactive risk analytics through a web-based dashboard.

-The project combines:
+**Credit Risk Intelligence Platform** is an end-to-end machine learning and analytics solution designed to analyze loan default risk and support data-driven credit-risk decisions.

+The platform transforms historical loan-level data into meaningful risk insights using:

 - Data Cleaning & Preprocessing
-- Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis
 - Feature Engineering
 - SQL Business Analytics
 - Imbalanced Learning
 - Machine Learning Classification
 - Model Evaluation
 - Explainable AI using SHAP
-- Interactive Streamlit Dashboard
+- Interactive Streamlit Dashboards
 - Individual Loan-Risk Prediction

-into one complete credit-risk analytics solution.
+The project demonstrates a complete workflow from raw financial data to an interactive credit-risk intelligence application.

 > **Disclaimer:** This project is developed for educational and portfolio purposes.
 Model predictions should not be used as the sole basis for real-world lending or financial decisions.